whistlegraph/aesthetic-computer/README.txt

     - [] Do history stack different.
 (Smaller text)
       - [] Skip what aliases lead to in the history list.
     - [] Add background music to prompt also.
+    - [] Create a "full playback" mode.
+    - [] Add arrows to top right to move between slides?
   + Done
     - [x] Show capForm "preview" in demo mode.
     - [x] Wand should be "thicker".